iammateus/terraform-aws-kubernetes/README.md

 ## Usage

-The requirements must be met for the command below to work.
+The requirements must be met for the commands below to work.

     # Change current directory to "terraform"
     $ cd terraform